Ultimate Checklist: Banish Dandruff at Home Naturally

 Essential Oils for Dandruff: A Fragrant Approach

-Essential oils aren't just about smelling lovely—they pack serious anti-fungal and anti-inflammatory properties that can transform your scalp health.
+Essential oils aren't just about smelling lovely—they have anti-fungal and anti-inflammatory properties that can support scalp health.
 Always dilute them with a carrier oil before applying, as they're quite potent on their own.

 Lavender Oil: Calming and Anti-Inflammatory

-Perfect for sensitive scalps, lavender oil reduces inflammation while promoting relaxation.
+Perfect for sensitive scalps, lavender oil may reduce inflammation while promoting relaxation.
 Mix 5 drops with coconut oil for a soothing pre-shampoo treatment that smells divine.

 Peppermint Oil: Cooling and Stimulating

-This creates a lovely tingling sensation that boosts blood circulation to your scalp.
+This creates a lovely tingling sensation that may boost blood circulation to your scalp.
 Use sparingly—3-4 drops mixed with a carrier oil is plenty.
 Great for when your scalp feels particularly itchy.

 Rosemary Oil: Circulation Booster

-Rosemary oil improves blood flow to the scalp, which can help with both dandruff and hair growth.
+Rosemary oil is believed to improve blood flow to the scalp, which may help with both dandruff and hair growth.
 Mix with jojoba oil for best results and massage in weekly.

 DIY Hair Masks for Dandruff: Nourish and Treat